Rocche/AquaMinder/README.md

 AquaMinder is a simple yet powerful notification system that reminds you to drink your big chonky glass of water at regular intervals!

+(definitely not a logo made with Paint BTW)

 ## Build

 The program requires **Go 1.21.1** to be built.
 Clone the repository, head to the *AquaMinder* folder and build with the following: